Song Hoot Kiam: Career

 After arriving back in Singapore, Song worked as a teacher for a short period of time, before working as a cashier for much of his lifetime, from 1853 to 1895.
 He is cited as having "founded the oldest family of Straits Chinese Christians in Singapore", as well as being the "first local Christian pioneer in Singapore".

 Personal life

 Song had his first marriage some time after his return to Singapore, though not to the girl his parents had chosen for him, for she was not of Christian faith.
 His first spouse was Choon Neo (née Yeo), an alumna of the Chinese Girls' School.
 He later wed Phan Fung Lean, a Thai Chinese, following the death of Yeo.
 One of his children was author Song Ong Siang.
 Song had fourteen children and three marriages in total.
-He was a Christian, and could speak excellent English, and could also converse well in the Malay language.
+He was a Christian, and could speak excellent English, and could also converse well in the Malay language (particularly his Baba Malay vernacular).
 A road was named after him in Singapore.